 The Cosmetology Instructor Certificate program prepares the student for an entry-level position as a Cosmetology Instructor.
 Emphasis is on classroom management, state rules and regulations, and course instruction.
-Classes meet to satisfy the 350 hours of training necessary to qualify for the Arizona State Board of Cosmetology licensing exam.
+Classes meet to satisfy the 350 hours training necessary to qualify for the Arizona State Board of Cosmetology licensing exam.

-In addition to general tuition, a required course fee will be applied per credit hour for all
+In addition to general tuition, a fee of \$180.00 per credit hour is required for all Cosmetology courses.
+Cosmetology scholarships are available for those who qualify.
+Contact Eastern Arizona College Cosmetology Academy or EAC for more information.

-Cosmetology courses enrolled and depending on the Academy being attended course fees may vary.
-Contact EAC at (928) 428-8509 for more information.

 Entry into the Cosmetology program requires prior admission.
-Contact one of the following Cosmetology Academies for admission procedures:
+For admission procedures to the Cosmetology Instructor program, contact one of the following Cosmetology Academies: